Talks between UK's Prince Harry and brother William 'not productive', friend says

 “The issues raised, particularly that of race, are concerning.
 Whilst some recollections may vary, they are taken very seriously and will be addressed by the family privately,” Buckingham Palace said in a March 9 statement.

-Earlier, former U.S. first lady Michelle Obama said Meghan’s recollections about a remark made about the possible colour of her son’s skin were heartbreaking and she hoped Meghan’s experiences would be a lesson for the world.
+Earlier, former U.S. first lady Michelle Obama said Meghan’s recollections about a remark made about the possible colour of her son’s skin were no surprise and she hoped Meghan’s experiences would be a lesson for the world.

-Obama told NBC News: “I feel like that was heartbreaking to hear, that she felt like she was in her own family - her own family thought differently of her.”

 “I think the thing that I hope for, and the thing I think about, is that this, first and foremost, is a family.
 I pray for forgiveness and healing for them so that they can use this as a teachable moment for us all.”